-- For clergy-supported worship leader candidates, who serve in parishes with resident clergy, training may be overseen by parish clergy according to the Worship Leader: Curriculum for Clergy-Supported Worship Leader Training.
-Ideally, the worship leader candidate will also attend a diocesan worship leader training for fellowship with other candidates.
+- For clergy-supported worship leader candidates, who serve in parishes with resident clergy, training may be either be overseen by parish clergy (according to the Curriculum for Worship Leader Training) and/or the candidate will attend a diocesan worship leader training.
 Clergy-supported worship leaders will typically lead Morning Prayer or other services on an occasional basis, particularly when parish clergy are not present.
 They will generally use services prepared for them by their clergy or design services in close conversation with clergy.

 - For independent worship leader candidates, who serve in parishes without resident clergy, diocesan worship leader training is available.
 Independent worship leaders typically lead Morning Prayer and other services on a regular basis, and plan worship services by themselves.

 After above requirements are complete, you will be ready to apply to the bishop’s office for a license.
 The clergyperson responsible for your congregation (or your District Dean, in parishes without settled clergy) may submit the Worship Leader License Request Form to the bishop’s office.

 All worship leaders should renew their license every five years by following steps 1-4 above.